-Norman Hollyn has been described as a “media expert,” a reference to his experience in both the old and new media worlds.
-He is a long-time film, television and music editor (Heathers, The Cotton Club, and Oliver Stone’s Wild Palms) who is an Associate Professor and Head of the Editing Track in the University of Southern California’s School of Cinematic Arts.
+Norman Hollyn was a dear friend to us and instrumental in the creation of the Johnny Carson Center for Emerging Media Arts.
+He was a trusted advisor who enthusiastically shared his knowledge and expertise with us and wouldn’t hesitate to make time for us.
+For those of you who hadn’t met Norm yet, he was often described as a “media expert,” a reference to his experience in both the old and new media worlds.
+He was a well-respected film, television and music editor (Heathers, The Cotton Club, and Oliver Stone’s Wild Palms) who served as an Associate Professor and Head of the Editing Track at the University of Southern California’s School of Cinematic Arts for over a decade.

-He has also worked extensively in entertainment and media Internet development for large entertainment companies and schools.
-He is a member of AMPAS (the Motion Picture Academy), American Cinema Editors, the Motion Picture Editors Guild, METal (a group of entertainment entrepreneurs) and the Editors Advisory Group (a select group of top editors who advise major non-linear editing companies on strategy and content).
+He also worked extensively in entertainment and media Internet development for large entertainment companies and schools.
+He was a member of the Academy of Motion Picture Arts and Sciences, American Cinema Editors, the Motion Picture Editors Guild, METal (a group of entertainment entrepreneurs) and the Editors Advisory Group (a select group of top editors who advise major non-linear editing companies on strategy and content).